kaegi/SubtitleMemorize/README.md

 Tutorial
 ============
-Click [here](TUTORIAL.md) for examples how to use the more advanced features.
+Click [here](TUTORIAL.md) for examples how to import files into Anki and how use the more advanced features.

 Building From Source
 ============